EdwinWalela/malipoplus/README.md

 # Malipo+ (malipo-plus) <img src ="https://github.com/EdwinWalela/malipoplus/blob/master/logo.png" align="left" width="50" height="50"/>

 M-PESA Online Payment REST API.
 Easily intergrate M-Pesa Online payment API into your application using HTTP requests.
+## Installation
+Simply clone the repo and install all dependancies `npm install`

+run `npm start` to spin up the API on `localhost:3000`

 ## API info
 Currently all payments request are sent to M-Pesa Test paybill which will be reversed in atmost 24 hours